 4. LESSON 28 - WINCH LAUNCHING - EMERGENCY PROCEDURES

-- Plan ahead and discuss the emergency procedures before every winch launch
+- Plan and discuss eventualities before every launch

-- 1 Land straight ahead if it’s safe to do so.
+- Land ahead if it is safe to do so

 This lesson describes the decisions and actions required after a launch failure at any height.
 Before every winch launch, your instructor and you should plan and discuss how to respond to a possible launch failure at any altitude.
 This is covered in the ‘eventualities’ part of the pre-flight checks.
 Take into account circumstances such as local features, wind direction and strength and possible landing areas.
 You should always have a recovery speed nominated and a direction of turn if landing ahead is not possible.

 Preparing for a launch failure on every launch is vital.
 By preparing for the unexpected, you will be able to make the right decision and react appropriately if a launch failure does occur.
 A launch failure can happen for a number of reasons, such as a weak link failure, an actual launching cable failing or a winch engine power loss.